Munich Business School

 Munich Business School (MBS) is a private international business school located in Munich (Bavaria, Germany).
-Munich Business School confers degrees exclusively in business administration.
-It offers one undergraduate Bachelor program, 4 graduate Programs (Masters and MBA), a terminal DBA degree in cooperation with Sheffield Hallam University as well as double degree programs in cooperation with numerous other business schools from around the world.
+It became the first state-accredited private university in Bavaria in 1999.
 Munich Business School ranks among the top private Business Schools in Germany and in the top 25 performers group regarding internationality and student mobility.

 History

 Munich Business School was established in 1991 as part of the European Business Schools International (ebsi) under the name "EBA München" (Europäische Betriebswirtschafts-Akademie München).
 It became the first state-accredited private university in Bavaria in 1999.
 It was renamed to "Munich Business School" in 2003.

-Since steadily expanding its programs, adding an MBA in 2005, a sport management Master in 2011 and a DBA Program in 2015.
+Rudolf Gröger was President of the university from 2009 to 2015.
+In August 2017, Alfred Gossner took over the office until December 2024.
+Jörg Schwitalla has been the President of Munich Business School since March 2025.

 Accreditation and rankings

 All MBS Programs are accredited by the Bavarian Ministry for Education, Cultural Affairs, Science and the Arts (Bayerisches Staatsministerium für Bildung und Kultus, Wissenschaft und Kunst) and the FIBAA (first accredited in 2007 and re-accredited in 2013).
 As first private university in Bavaria, Munich Business School received institutional accreditation by the German Council of Science and Humanities in 2010, granting it an unlimited state accreditation, and confirmed it in 2015.